natachabourg/PhysaliaDriftLabExperiments/README.md

 - **PlotAnalysis.ipynb:** This notebook is dedicated to generating the three main plots analysing lab-results data presented in the paper.

 - **beach_survey_analysis:** This directory contains all the codes written by Daniel Hewitt (UNSW) to generate the figure analysing beach survey results presented in the paper.

-## How to Use

-1. Navigate to the `Calibrate_Camera` directory to create the calibration matrix.
-2. Execute the `TrackAndCalibrateTrajectories.ipynb` notebook to automatically identify Physalia positions and calibrate their trajectories.
-3. Utilize the `PlotAnalysis.ipynb` notebook to generate the primary plots for analysis.